X-ray Microscopy and Talbot Imaging with the Matter in Extreme Conditions X-ray Imager at LCLS: Direct Imaging geometry

 \section{Direct Imaging geometry}

 While the PCI geometry described above has great potential when a full phase retrieval can be performed, this has been in most cases elusive at MEC.
-Since without such a phase retrieval, the resolution can be severely limited, an alternative setup that directly images a sample on the detector has been developed and used at MEC.
-A sketch of the setup is shown in Figure~\ref{fig:directimaging}
+Without such a phase retrieval, the resolution can be severely limited, and an alternative setup that directly images a sample on the detector has been developed and used at MEC.
+A sketch of the setup is shown in Figure~\ref{fig:directimaging}.

-In this geometry the Be lenses are placed behind the sample such that the distance to the sample,$O$, and the distance to the camera, $I$, match the well know lens formula $O^{-1}+I^{-1}=f^{-1}$, with $f$ the focal length of the Be lenses.
+In this geometry the Be lenses are placed behind the sample such that the distance to the sample, $O$, and the distance to the camera, $I$, matches the well know lens formula $O^{-1}+I^{-1}=f^{-1}$, with $f$ the focal length of the Be lenses.
 Such a setup allows for imaging intensity contrast of the sample with sub-micron resolution, even when phase reconstruction is not possible.
-Result showing the resolution better than 250nm that was attained by this setup are shown in Figure~\ref{fig:res8keV}.
+Result showing a resolution better than 250\,nm are shown in Figure~\ref{fig:res8keV}.